Skip to content

 Why do you think Tuscany captures the American imagination?

-The area of the Tuscany Untour is still very authentic.
-Our Untourists here get to see small villages and medieval towns that are very much off the beaten track, maybe places that you would never come across on your own.
-Even our Tuscany Untour event is in an incredible Benedictine Abbey, full of original frescoes from the 15th century.
+The area of the Tuscany UnTour is still very authentic.
+Our UnTourists here get to see small villages and medieval towns that are very much off the beaten track, maybe places that you would never come across on your own.
+Even our Tuscany UnTour event is in an incredible Benedictine Abbey, full of original frescoes from the 15th century.
 The abbey isnโ€™t a tourist trap, it is a real working monastery that you just wouldnโ€™t get to see and experience otherwise.
 Our guests seem to enjoy being a part of the local communities of Buonconvento and Montalcino, living their day to day lives as the locals do, shopping at the markets and eating home cooked food.

 What surprises American visitors about Tuscany?